YunoHost/doc/yunohost_project_organization.md

 - XMPP server migration
 - Hosting of our Git forge
 - Review the build system: stable <— testing <— branches
-- Freeze cohost.me and abandoning services
+- Freeze nohost.me and abandoning services

 #### Core Dev Group
 - How to manage pull requests?
    - Each ticket gives rise to a branch and a ticket; you make a pull/merge request, the community verifies that it works, a decision is taken to integrate.

 #### Apps Group
-- For community-based apps, issues are on Github as they should be, but discussions are on the forum
+- For community-based apps, issues are on GitHub as they should be, but discussions are on the forum

 #### Communication Group
 - Bug report from the forum